antoniukoff/Multithreaded-Pong/README.md

 - Once the application is running, you will be presented with two options:
   - Press `1` to host.
   - Press `2` to join.

+## Additional Notes

+- This project comes with all necessary libraries pre-installed.